 360-degree and Augmented Reality videos

-Another innovative video content marketing strategy is the 360-degree videos.
+Another innovative video content marketing strategy is 360-degree videos.
 The realism felt by the viewer in these videos makes them feel as if they are inside the content.

-Being able to look at the content with many angles gives them an experience that stays with them.
+Being able to look at the content from many angles gives them an experience that stays with them.
 Similarly, there are augmented reality videos.
 In these videos, a digital layer is added over the reality, but it looks real, as real as it can get in the virtual.

 Event and Branding Video Campaigns

 Apart from these striking innovations, there are basic events and branding video campaigns.

-Another major revolution in the consumer-company interaction has been Live videos, which include several types of lives.
+Another major revolution in consumer-company interaction has been Live videos, which include several types of lives.

 - Behind the scenes snaps A tour of your office’s working, for example.
 You can introduce to your consumer base the best among your employees.
-It also makes them feel more involved and gives meaning to the phrase “we’re a family,” which is commonly used by firms.
+It also makes them feel more involved and gives meaning to the phrase “we’re a family,” which firms commonly use.

 - Webinars: Training videos, explanatory demonstrations of your online platform, debates, interviews, among many other ideas.

-- Speeches: If in case you’re going to a marketing seminar, and you will show your abilities to an audience, why not put it live on Facebook or Youtube?
+- Speeches: If you’re going to a marketing seminar, and you will show your abilities to an audience, why not put it live on Facebook or Youtube?

-- Events: SpaceX used live webcast of rockets being launched, making these viral, as these inherently are viral
+- Events: SpaceX used a live webcast of rockets being launched, making these viral, as these inherently are viral

 With Social Media giants starting their “going live features,” this has become quite a trend of late.
 So, you might want to give it a try to give your video content marketing the much-needed boost.